 Assumptions:

 All devices are within energy detect range of each other.

+Data PPDU is transmitted in VHT format, while RTS and CTS PPDUs are transmitted in non-HT duplicate format.
+ACK/BA is transmitted only on primary channel.

 When AP1 and AP2 start to transmit on the same slot, both packets are lost (PER= 100%).
 Otherwise packets get through 100%.
-PER=0 %
+PER=0 %.

+A non-HT duplicate PPDU can be successfully received by a STA if there is no other signal appearing in the STA’s primary channel within the PPDU duration.

+If RTSs transmitted by AP1 and AP2 collide, AP1 obtains a TXOP only in primary channel.
+The AP2 does not obtain TXOP,

 Note: